valosekj/PAM50-normalized-metrics-paper/paper.md

 # Figures

 ![Schematic representation of the normalization approach.
-(A) T2-weighted images of 203 participants from the spine-generic dataset (multi-subject) were used.
+(A) T2-weighted images of 203 participants from the <i>spine-generic</i> dataset (multi-subject) were used.
 The spinal cord was segmented, and vertebral levels were identified automatically using the Spinal Cord Toolbox (SCT).
 (B) Six morphometric measures were computed for each axial slice from the single-subject segmentation masks.
-(C) For each level, the number of slices in the subject native space and the corresponding level in the PAM50 template (D) were identified.
+(C) For each vertebral level, the number of slices in the subject native space and the corresponding vertebral level in the PAM50 template (D) were identified.
 Then, the morphometric measures were linearly interpolated to the PAM50 space using the number of slices in the PAM50 template and the subject native space for each vertebral level.\label{fig:figure1}](content/images/fig1.png){ width=80% }

 # Acknowledgements

-Thanks to Nick Guenther and Mathieu Guay-Paquet for their assistance with dataset management.
-We would like to thank Joshua Newton for his contributions in helping us implement the algorithm to SCT.
-We express our gratitude to Allan R. Martin for his insightful discussions on the clinical aspects of the work.
-We would also like to thank Nathan Molinier for providing valuable feedback on the manuscript figures.
-We acknowledge all participants as well as collaborators of the _spine-generic_ study.
+We thank Nick Guenther and Mathieu Guay-Paquet for their assistance with dataset management, Joshua Newton for his help with implementing the algorithm in SCT, and Allan R. Martin for his insightful discussions on the clinical aspects of the work.
+We also thank Nathan Molinier for providing valuable feedback on the manuscript figures.
+We acknowledge all participants as well as collaborators of the <i>spine-generic</i> study ([https://spine-generic.readthedocs.io](https://spine-generic.readthedocs.io)).

 Funded by the Canada Research Chair in Quantitative Magnetic Resonance Imaging [CRC-2020-00179], the Canadian Institute of Health Research [PJT-190258], the Canada Foundation for Innovation [32454, 34824], the Fonds de Recherche du Québec - Santé